Bjergsen

+Søren Bjerg ([ˈsɶːɐn ˈpjɛɐ̯ˀw]; born 21 February 1996), better known as Bjergsen (/ˈbjəːrgsɪn/ BYURG-sin), is a Danish former professional League of Legends player.
+He is best known for his 7 years from 2014 to 2020 as the starting mid laner for the Team SoloMid League of Legends Championship Series (LCS) team.
+He followed that with shorter stints as a head coach for TSM, and again as a mid laner for Team Liquid and 100 Thieves.
+He is one of the winningest North American players of all time with 6 domestic titles and 10 finals appearances, and has never finished below 5th place.
+Internationally, he won IEM Katowice 2015 and qualified to the League of Legends World Championship 5 times, but only advanced past the group stage once.
+Widely regarded as one of the greatest North American League of Legends Championship Series players for his individual prowess as a mid laner, he was a perennial MVP and 1st Team All Pro candidate; he won 4 MVP titles, 3 playoff MVP titles, and 6 1st Team All Pro titles.
+He has never finished below 4th in All Pro voting, and is the current all-time LCS kills leader.
+He retired from competitive eSports in April of 2023.

-Personal life
+Early life

-Bjerg was born on February 21, 1996, in Denmark.
+Bjerg was born on 21 February 1996, in Denmark.
 He grew up in Mejdal, Holstebro with his two brothers.
 Prior to League of Legends, Bjerg played several games casually, including Counter Strike Global Offensive, World of Warcraft, Hearthstone, and Diablo 2.

 Career

+Copenhagen Wolves / Ninjas in Pyjamas (2013)

 Bjerg joined professional League of Legends in 2013 as a member of the Copenhagen Wolves in the European League of Legends Championship Series.
 Due to age restrictions put in place by Riot Games, Bjerg was unable to play with the Copenhagen Wolves until Week 3.
 For the first two weeks, he was temporarily replaced by the team's substitute player, cowTard.
 After he turned 17 years old on February 21, he joined the main lineup and played in the remaining matches.
 After finding success with CW, his team was acquired by and re-branded as Ninjas in Pyjamas (NiP) for the Summer Split of the EU LCS.